Code-Institute-Submissions/paulday966-milestone1/README.md

 https://fontawesome.com/

-Font Awesome was used to add icons to the following list items
+Font Awesome was used to add icons at the beginning of the following paragraph's in the cafe's contact details:

-Contact details
+* Phone

-Phone
+* Address
-Address
+* Email
-Email
+* Website

-Website
+It was also used for the following items in the At a glance for each cafe:

-At a glance
+* Food

-Food
+* Outside seating
-Outside seating
+* Dogs allowed
-Dogs allowed
+* Public transport
-Public transport
+* Parking

 #### Google Fonts